 Under HOEPA as originally passed, if a refinance or home equity mortgage loan met any of HOEPA’s high-cost coverage tests, the lender was required to provide special disclosures to borrowers and was subject to various restrictions on the loan terms.

-In 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which amended TILA by expanding the coverage of HOEPA to include purchase-money mortgages (the mortgage you used to buy your home) and open-end credit plans (such as HELOCs).
+In 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which amended TILA by expanding the coverage of HOEPA to include purchase-money mortgages (the mortgage you used to buy your home) and open-end credit plans, like HELOCs.

 Additionally, the Dodd-Frank Act gave the Consumer Financial Protection Bureau (CFPB) the authority to adopt new rules to implement the new changes to HOEPA.
-In January 2013, the CFPB issued a new rule (referred to as the “2013 HOEPA Rule”), which pertains to high-cost mortgages and counseling requirements.
+In January 2013, the CFPB issued a rule (called the “2013 HOEPA Rule), which pertains to high-cost mortgages and counseling requirements.